 This event sparked an idea to create a program to provide women with tools to help them cope with the appearance-related side effects of cancer treatment, and to re-build their self-esteem so they can face their treatment with added confidence.

 Kavanaugh presented the idea to leaders in the cosmetic industry, who agreed to provide funding and to donate cosmetics for use in the group makeover sessions.
 The American Cancer Society (ACS) was the second collaborator, providing a vital, national network for cancer patients seeking information and access to the program.
-Finally, the National Cosmetology Association (NCA) agreed to become the third collaborator, encouraging cosmetologists to volunteer their services to the program.
+Finally, the Professional Beauty Association (PBA) agreed to become the third collaborator, encouraging cosmetologists to volunteer their services to the program.
 With that, the premise of the program, Look Good Feel Better, became the official name.

 In 1989, Look Good Feel Better began in two locations — Memorial Sloan-Kettering in New York, and Georgetown University's Lombardi Cancer Center in Washington, D.C.
 Today, Look Good Feel Better is in every state, Puerto Rico and the District of Columbia.
 Programs are also found in Australia, Argentina, Canada, Denmark, France, Germany, Ireland, Israel, Italy, the Netherlands, New Zealand, Norway, Poland, Singapore, South Africa, Sweden, Switzerland and the United Kingdom.
 All international programs are operated independently of the U.S. program but share common goals.